 As part of our search for the best cell phone plans overall, we've kept an eye out for the best cheap cell phone plans under $40 a month.
 Our search takes into account the merits of prepaid vs. postpaid phone service while also examining whether MVNOs are worth the money.
 As it turns out, you may be as surprised as we were by what you can get for $40 or less, including unlimited data cell phone plans at some carriers.

-- Best prepaid phone plans
+- Best phone carriers

 - Find the best cheap phones to save more money